b-fuze/quicknvm/README.md

 I use NVM, but it's kinda slow and wanted something fully compatible but fast.

-This only implements automatic Node version detection, it doesn't support commands of any sort.
+This only implements automatic Node version detection and installation, it doesn't support commands of any sort.

 ## Usage